CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Warning::
         The interactive EMS viewer will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.

   4. The EMS viewer displays the P-value (by default, or allele frequency) at each locus.
-Chromosome 2 is displayed with the top candidate genes pointed by arrows in both the plot and the table.
+Chromosome 2 is displayed with the top candidate gene pointed by arrows in both the plot and the table.

      |ems_viewer|

      ..
 Note::

-	P-values are calculated to estimate how significant a region of the chromosome is segregated in the population.
+	T-test is used to test whether a region of the chromosome is segregated in the population (low P-values) or not (high P-values).
 A blue horizontal line is drawn to indicate the 10\ :sup:`-5` significance threshold.

         Nonsynonymous SNPs are marked as blue circles in the plot and filled with the red color if it is significant, such as stop-gain mutations, mutations at splice donor or acceptor sites, or missense mutations with a SIFT score <= 0.05 and median info <= 3.25.